Following are the steps required in requesting a variance:

 - Zoning Administrator notifies applicant that application has been received and is being processed.
 Zoning Administrator prepares analyses for Board of Zoning Appeals (BZA).

 - Board of Zoning Appeals holds public hearing and reviews application.
 The Board of Zoning Appeals shall make no decision on any variance until it has conducted a public hearing thereon after giving public notice as required by the provision of Section 15.2-2204 and 15.2-2205 of the Code of Virginia (1950), as amended, which provisions shall be incorporated into the rules of the BZA.
-The public hearing must be heard within sixty (60) days of the date such application was made.
+The public hearing must be heard within sixty (60) days of the date such application was deemed complete.

 - The Zoning Administrator shall also transmit copies of all variances to the Planning Commission, which may send a recommendation to the BZA or appear as a party at the hearing.